sdl002/Docker_multistaging/README.md

 [photo cred](https://slangit.com/meaning/cruft)
 &nbsp;
 ### Why you should avoid large Docker images:
-1. First and foremost: it’s best practices to maintain a small image size [Docker Docs](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)
+1. First and foremost: it’s *best practice* to maintain a small image size [Docker Docs](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)
-2. Large images increase image build time, including pushing/pulling, which can be detrimental to continuous integration and continuous development/deployment
+2. Large images increase image build time (detrimental to continuous integration and continuous development/deployment)
+3. Large images also including pushing/pulling time (detrimental to continuous integration and continuous development/deployment)
-3. Reducing unnecesary dependencies will decrease both the complexity and the chances of vulnerability in your application
+4. Reducing unnecesary dependencies will decrease both the complexity and the chances of vulnerability in your application
-4.
+5.